Take the Orange Pill Exegesis

-This article is a follow up to Take the Red Pill and will discuss who or what the Archons or matrix masters might actually be and also my methods of inquiry.
+This article is a follow up to Take the Orange Pill and will discuss who or what the Archons or matrix masters might actually be and also my methods of inquiry.

 I grew up in a highly intellectual family with both parents trained in scientific methodology and critical thinking.
-Sometime during adolescence, I realized that probing into the world with such left-hemisphere weighted tools was not going to be sufficient for me.
+At the age of 20, after I discovered the Singularity Archetype and wrote a philosophy honors paper about it shortly before graduating from college, I realized that probing into the world with such left-hemisphere weighted tools was not going to be sufficient for me or for the creative work I had to do.

-To paraphrase the famous quote (attributed variously to Haldane or Eddington) I knew that the cosmos was not only stranger than people thought, but stranger than anyone could think.
-For my vision not to keep hitting walls I knew I had to blend intuition, imagination and critical thinking.
+To paraphrase the famous quote (attributed variously to Haldane or Eddington) I knew that the cosmos was not only stranger than I thought, but stranger than I could think.
+For my vision not to keep hitting walls, I knew I had to meld intuition, imagination and critical thinking.
 Although the terms “skeptic” and “skeptical” have been co-opted by debunkers who are true believers in negative absolutisms, the skeptics were originally a school of Greek philosophers who believed that their powers of observation and thinking were enhanced by not arriving at conclusions.

 I employ different balances of thinking and intuition during different rabbit hole excursions, and also use different blends of right and left hemisphere tools when I report back on what I have encountered.
 Sometimes I will emphasize critical thinking and the scholarly voice such as in my book Crossing the Event Horizon—Human Metamorphosis and the Singularity Archetype, while other times I may use a more surreal approach.
 Sometimes I’ve found myself switching midstream.
 For example, I wanted to look behind the curtain into the nature of money and started out in analytical mode for a few paragraphs and then got pulled by the muse into an increasing surreal vision/rant: Green Energy Vortex .

-If you check my section on Reality Sandwich you’ll see I’ve written seventeen articles so far on the 2016 election—a few are soberly analytical and journalistic, but more of them involve sarcasm and surreality.
-I think they’ve been weighted toward the surreal because even before Trump won the nomination I sensed weirdness erupting from the collective unconscious.
+If you check my Trump Chronicles Index–you’ll see I’ve produced around 30 articles and video on Trump.
+A few are soberly analytical and journalistic, but more of them involve sarcasm and surreality.
+I think they’ve been weighted toward the surreal because even before Trump won the nomination, I sensed weirdness erupting from the collective unconscious.

-Sometimes it is better to enter rabbit holes unencumbered by facts, scientific methodology, journalistic responsibility and other such tools or affectations of objectivity.
+Sometimes, it’s better to enter rabbit holes unencumbered by facts, scientific methodology, journalistic responsibility, and other such tools or affectations of objectivity.
 When it is not morally hazardous, I sometimes employ a chaos magic method I call interpretive magic.
-I use mythologizing interpretive latitude to creating meaning and motivation out of things and events a materialist would explain via randomness and mechanical causality. (see Interpretive Magic ) In other cases, such an approach would be morally unacceptable.
-For example, if I were a juror on a murder trial then facts, rigorous reality testing, rules of evidence, chains of custody and other such grounded and concrete tools must take precedence, while right hemispheric tools like free-associative thinking, interpretative latitude and mythologizing would be irresponsible methods.
+I use mythologizing interpretive latitude to create meaning and motivation out of things and events a materialist would explain via randomness and mechanical causality. (see Interpretive Magic ) In other cases, such an approach would be morally unacceptable.
+For example, if I were a juror on a murder trial, then facts, rigorous reality testing, rules of evidence, chains of custody, and other such grounded and concrete tools must take precedence, while right hemispheric tools like free-associative thinking, interpretative latitude, and mythologizing would be irresponsible methods.

 So, now that I’ve given a thumbnail explanation of my highly variable methods, I will put on a very informal scholarly outfit for a little bit, playa dust carefully vacuumed from the tweed jacket with elbow patches, to talk as sensibly as I can for a few paragraphs about who the archons or matrix masters might be.

-First, we should discard what I call the single-correct-diagnosis fallacy where we assume that there is only one objectively true explanation of every phenomenon.
-We live in a novelty creating, incredibly varied and complex cosmos.
-Look at the fantastic variety of forms just in the micro and marcro biological realm of carbon-based life.
-When we remove the need for organic chemistry and consider life based on zeros and ones and various other subtler, more etherealized and plastic substrates—the thought-responsive, ideoplastic realms of the imaginal, the spirit world, the dream time, etc.—then the cryptozoology of lifeforms inhabiting such realms should be expected to be exponentially more varied and weird than carbon-based organisms.
-Consider how large would be the encyclopedia of all dream creatures for example.
-So, when we look at the hidden causes of Trumpocalypse, we are more like to find a multitude of agents and agencies than say an individual ADD archon boy behind a control panel.
+First, we should discard what I call the single-correct-diagnosis fallacy, where we assume that there is only one objectively true explanation of every phenomenon.
+We live in a novelty-creating, incredibly varied, and complex cosmos.
+Look at the fantastic variety of forms just in the micro and macro biological realm of carbon-based life.
+When we remove the need for organic chemistry and consider life based on zeros and ones and various other subtler, more etherealized, and plastic substrates—the thought-responsive, ideoplastic realms of the imaginal, the spirit world, the dream time, etc.—then the cryptozoology of lifeforms inhabiting such realms should be expected to be exponentially more varied and weird than carbon-based organisms.
+Consider how large the encyclopedia of all dream creatures would have to be. .
+So, when we look at the hidden causes of the Trumpocalypse, we are more likely to find a multitude of agents and agencies than, say, an individual ADD archon boy behind a control panel.

 You can find my full collection of writings about what I call “mind parasites” in the mind parasite category of zaporacle.com.